-This clause is optional.
-If it exists, it is always the second unnumbered clause.

 1 Scope

 The present document describes the use cases and provides gap analysis for identifying potential requirements for optimization of both Over-The-Top and operator managed streaming service considering new business models and existing well-known technologies e.g. caching (UE caching, in-network caching, internet CDN caching), content-aware service delivery, hybrid broadcast and unicast delivery, delay tolerate delivery (using the spare resource and/or delivery in non-busy time/hour), enhanced network sharing which covers the case that the streaming content is provided by shared RAN.